MrMoose/CloudConnector/README.md

 }
 ```

+When using `ICloudStorage`, you can pass the tracer object into each
+to have storage implicitly trace.
+Just pass the object into the call.

 If your trace ID comes in by other means than SQS/Pubsub, you can explicitly
 create a trace object like this: